complianceGJL/Root-Cause-Analysis/README.md

 **(Recommended: Add an actual screenshot or GIF of your application.
 Upload your image (e.g., `screenshot.png`) to an `assets` folder, preferably within `rca-fishbone-analyzer/assets/screenshot.png` or at the root in `assets/screenshot.png`, and update the path below if necessary.)**

-*Fig. 1: Main interface of the RCA Fishbone Application (Update this screenshot and path)*
+*Fig. 1: Main interface of the RCA Fishbone Application (Replace with your actual screenshot and update the path if needed.
+Ensure the image file is in your repository, e.g., in an 'assets' folder.)*

 ---